 When to Plant Amaryllis Bulbs and Induce Flowering

 After at least eight weeks of storage, bring your amaryllis bulbs back out.
-If growing them outdoors, transplant to your garden about eight weeks before you want to see them bloom, likely for the summer.
+If growing them outdoors, transplant them to your garden about eight weeks before you want to see them bloom, likely for the summer.
 Late May is a good time.

 To harden off a growing plant, put it in a shady area.
 After a couple of days, transition the amaryllis to longer periods of direct sun.
-Within seven to 10 days, it should be fully hardened off (this a good rule of thumb for hardening off other plants and seedings too).
+Within seven to 10 days, it should be fully hardened off (this is a good rule of thumb for hardening off other plants and seedings too).

 Choose a location that receives partial to full sun.
 Dig a hole and set the pot in the ground.
 Continue to water if the weather or soil gets dry, and feed it a balanced 10-10-10 liquid fertilizer once or twice a month until the end of July.
 Bring the plant indoors in mid-September.